Having a 125-gallon fish tank is presumably the next level of fishkeeping, and, boy, can it be rewarding.

 Picking a brand of aquarium lighting according to your planned tank setup?

 Below I’m discussing what model of light will best suit your setup.
-If you’d like to read more in-depth reviews of the fixtures mentioned below, you can check my full guide on aquarium lighting.
+If you’d like to read more in-depth reviews of the fixtures mentioned below, you can check my complete guide on aquarium lighting.

 Naturally, I’ve only selected LED lights as the best options: